conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 ## The impact of LLMs

 §3.1.
+There is hard evidence that LLMs are not just a hype cycle (cf. crypto, blockchain, Web3) – over 50% of America’s top companies are already using LLMs to drive value (according to their quarterly earnings calls).
+This is not just tech companies but also real estate companies, insurance companies, etc.

 Back up to: [Top](#)

 ## LLM usage in the enterprise

 §4.1.
 The key ways in which LLMs are used in companies are:
-- employee productivity – coding assistants (eg. GitHub Copilot),
+- employee productivity – coding assistants (eg. GitHub Copilot), drafting marketing copy, QA assistants over a company’s knowledge base
 - report generation – summarising documents, completing paperwork, drafting contracts, minuting meetings.
-- chatbots – <mark>customer service agents</mark>, interfaces to a company’s documentation.
+- chatbots – **customer service agents**, interfaces to a company’s documentation.
-- <mark>information extraction</mark> and sequence tagging – sentiment analysis, entity and relation extraction, named entity recognition.
+- **information extraction** and sequence tagging – sentiment analysis, entity and relation extraction, named entity recognition.
-- translation – inter-language translation (eg. French to Japanese), and <mark>intra-language</mark> translation (eg. informal to formal, abusive to polite)
+- translation – inter-language translation (eg. French to Japanese), and **intra-language** translation (eg. informal to formal, abusive to polite)
-- workflows – Semi-autonomous, intercommunicating LLM <mark>agents</mark> can be used to facilitate and automate workflows.
+- workflows – Semi-autonomous, intercommunicating LLM <mark>agents</mark> can be used to facilitate and automate workflows – retrieving data, running code etc.

 Back up to: [Top](#)